How Much Does Stucco Repair Cost in 2025?

 Caulking

-Caulking costs an average of $30 for most homes.
-Filling in minor cracks or gaps around walls, ceilings, windows, and other joints is a quick and affordable project that can prevent huge repair bills.
+Caulking costs $30 for most homes.
+Filling minor cracks or gaps around walls, ceilings, windows, and other joints is quick and affordable, preventing water infiltration and larger repair bills.

 Remediation